Update 16th August 2021

-Individuals will not need to stay 2 metres apart from people they do not live with.
-There will also be no limits on the number of people that can meet.
+Individuals do not need to stay 2 metres apart from people they do not live with.
+There is no limits on the number of people that can meet.

 However, in order to minimise risk at a time of high prevalence, individuals should limit the close contact they have with those they do not usually live with, and increase close contact gradually.
 This includes minimising the number, proximity and duration of social contacts.